 Devastated Peter takes a Hawaiian vacation in order to deal with the recent break-up with his TV star girlfriend, Sarah.
 Little does he know, Sarah's traveling to the same resort as her ex - and she's bringing along her new boyfriend.

 Peter is a composer and a likable sad sack who's devastated when his girlfriend of five years, Sarah Marshall, the star of a cheesy CSI-style crime show, dumps him.
 He weeps, he rails, he mopes.
-Finally, his step-brother Brian suggests Hawaii, so Peter heads for a resort on Oahu where, as he's checking in, he sees Sarah and her new beau, Aldous, a perverse English rocker.
+Finally, his step-brother Brian suggests a vacation, so Peter heads for a resort on Oahu where, as he's checking in, he sees Sarah and her new beau, Aldous, a perverse English rocker.
 The weeping and moping start again, until Peter is rescued by Rachel, a thoughtful hotel clerk who invites him to a luau and to hang out.
 Although he constantly runs into Sarah and Aldous, Peter starts to come alive again.
 Will Sarah realize what she's lost, and what about Rachel?Written by

 155 of 276 people found this review helpful.